crishellco/vue-hubble/README.md

 ---
 **NOTE**

-This version works with Vue 3.x only.
+This version works with **Vue 3.x and options API** only.
+Vue 3.x composition API support coming soon.

 ---